What is Project Time Management?

 External dependencies are, well, external to the project.
 This might seem obvious, but the PMBOK® Guide points out that even though the dependency is external to the project (and therefore a non-project activity), it impacts project activities.
 For example, perhaps your project is researching and marketing a new drug.
 The FDA must approve the drug before your company can market it.
 This is not a project activity, but the project cannot move forward until approval occurs.
 That means FDA approval is an external dependency.

 Once you’ve identified the dependencies and assembled all the other inputs for the Sequence Activities process in project time management, you’ll take this information and produce a diagram—or schematic display—of the project activities.
 The project schedule network diagram shows the dependencies—or logical relationships—that exist among the activities.
 You can use one of the other tools and techniques of this process to produce this output.
 You’ll now examine each in detail.

-Note: This lecture explaining "What is Project Time Management?" is included in online certification project management, which is a part ofonline diploma in project management and online project management mba programs - offered by the Academy for International Modern Studies (or AIMS) in UK.
-AIMS is a globally recognized institute for globally recognized studies in the area of project management.
+Note: This lecture explaining “What is Project Time Management?” is included in certified project manager, which is a part of online project management certification and online diploma in project management program – offered by the Academy for International Modern Studies (or AIMS) in UK.
+AIMS is a globally recognized institute for project management qualifications.